cloudmesh-community/fa18-523-70/project-report/report.md

 :o: now what ....?

+:o: do you want to do an implementation or just a paper?

+:o: if implemenation you need to point to the code and develop a code and benchmark

 ## Acknowledgement

 I am thankful to Dr Gregor von Laszewski to help me complete the project and the paper for the Big Data Applications and Analytics course